User Generated Content Best Practices

 What if we told you we knew the secret to growing your social media following and finding amazing photos at no cost?
-Oh, and you don’t have to be a social media expert to pull it off.
-(Have we got your attention?)
+Meet our friend User Generated Content or UGC for short.

 By now you probably know that the best social media strategies engage users 80% of the time with content that informs, entertains and interacts.
-Within that 80%, a majority of your posts should fall into the “interact” category.
-A great way to fill your social media calendar with posts that foster conversation and meaningful interaction is by leveraging user generated content (UGC).
+A great way to fill your social media calendar with posts that foster conversation and meaningful interaction is by leveraging UGC.

 Sounds promising, but what is it?
 UGC is content created by your fans and followers that you share and repost on your own social media channels.